tinkledoomhammer/some-notes/stackedit/Code/godot/gdscript.md

 Enum names | PascalCase | `enum Element{..`
 Enum members | CONST_CASE | `{EARTH, WATER, ...`

+File names
+: should be the snake-case version of the PascalC

 ## Static typing in GDScript